• Recipes

 Making almond yogurt at home is easier than you might think.
 Here's an overview of the process.

-- Begin by making almond milk.
-Blend 1 cup of raw almonds with 2 cups of fresh water and a tablespoon of maple syrup.
+1. To make the almond milk, blend 1 cup of raw almonds with 2 cups of fresh water and a tablespoon of maple syrup or other sugar.

-- Strain the milk with a nut milk bag.
-TIP!
-Don't discard the pulp; use it to make almond pulp energy balls or granola bars.
+2. Then strain the milk with a nut milk bag.
+Tip!
+Don't discard the pulp.
+Use it to make tasty almond pulp energy balls or granola bars.

-- In a saucepan combine the almond milk, 1 additional cup of water, arrowroot, and agar.
-Whisk to dissolve, then slowly bring the mixture to a simmer, whisking frequently.
+3. In a large saucepan bring the almond milk, 1 additional cup of water, arrowroot, and agar to a simmer.
+Be sure to whisk frequently to avoid clumping.

 Keep an eye out for more delicious recipes.
 Unsubscribe anytime.